briangoodell/briangoodell/README.md

   <tr>
     <td valign="top">
       <p>
         <a href="https://doi.org/10.7554/eLife.108159.1">AutoCellLabeler</a> is a deep convolutional network which achieves very high accuracy on neuron identification in multi-channel fluorescent images.
-I extend this work by creating a network which is able to achieve high performance on one channel (upper image) instead of 4 at nearly 50 times the speed.
-This allows for real-time labeling of neurons (lower image), and through a novel method, online trace extraction.
-This work lays a foundation for new experiments using the real state of the entire animal's brain to extract the basis of biological computation.
+I extend this work by creating a network which is able to achieve high performance on a single channel (upper image) instead of 4 at nearly 50 times the speed.
+This involved both straight optimization (memory efficiency and speed boosts doing the same computation), network improvement (loss-rewriting, clever training, and exploring inference-time gains), and problem reframing (achieving the same result in novel manner).
+The result is real-time labeling of neurons (lower image), and through a previously infeasible method, online trace extraction.
+This work lays a foundation for new experiments using the real state of the entire animal's brain to extract the basis of biological computation and decision making.
       </p>
     </td>
     <td valign="top" align="right" width="320">
       <img src="images/Flavell/ACLL/ACL_raw.png" alt="A raw fluorescent image" width="300" />
       <br />
-      <sub><em>A Raw fluorescent volume (single channel slice).</em></sub>
+      <sub><em>A raw fluorescent volume (single channel slice).</em></sub>
       <br />
       <br />
       <br />